IgniteUI/indigo-design-docfx/en/components/cards.md

 ### Areas

-The Card has three distinct areas: `header` which holds a combination of title and subtitle, `content` which holds images and paragraphs detailing the Card, and `actions` which serve as a toolbar with quick actions related to the Card.
+The Card has three distinct areas: `header` which holds a combination of title and subtitle, `content` which holds images and paragraphs detailing the Card, and `actions` which serves as a toolbar with quick actions related to the Card.

 |         |                                       |
 | ------- | ------------------------------------- |